videlais/learning-javascript/chapter8/index.md

   // This will return the indexOf() of
   //  the internal this.value.
   //
-  // (This MUST be be "called" via search() on
+  // (This MUST be be "called" via search()
-  //  a string through passing a new object to it
+  //  on a string through passing a
+  //  new object to it with
-  //  with the Symbol.search used within it!)
+  //  the Symbol.search used within it!)
   [Symbol.search](string) {
     return string.indexOf(this.value);
   }